- stick (v.)

 Figurative sense of "to remain permanently in mind" is attested from c.
 1300.
 Transitive sense of "to fasten (something) in place" is attested from late 13c.
 Stick out "project" is recorded from 1560s.
 Slang stick around "remain" is from 1912; stick it as a rude item of advice is first recorded 1922.
 Related: Stuck; sticking.
 Sticking point, beyond which one refuses to go, is from 1956; sticking-place, where any thing put will stay is from 1570s.
 Modern use generally is an echo of Shakespeare.

 - stick (n.)

-- Old English sticca "rod, twig, spoon," from Proto-Germanic *stikkon- "pierce, prick" (cf. Old Norse stik, Old High German stehho, German Stecken "stick, staff"), from PIE *steig- "to stick; pointed" (see stick (v.)).
+- Old English sticca "rod, twig, peg; spoon," from Proto-Germanic *stikkon- "pierce, prick" (source also of Old Norse stik, Middle Dutch stecke, stec, Old High German stehho, German Stecken "stick, staff"), from PIE root *steig- "to stick; pointed" (see stick (v.)).
 Meaning "staff used in a game" is from 1670s (originally billiards); meaning "manual gearshift lever" first recorded 1914.
 Alliterative connection of sticks and stones is recorded from mid-15c.; originally "every part of a building."
 Stick-bug is from 1870, American English; stick-figure is from 1949.